mzahana/px4_fast_planner/README.md

 # px4_fast_planner
 Integration of [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner) with [PX4](https://github.com/PX4/Firmware) for planning real-time collision-free and obstacle-free trajectories in bounded environment.
+This allows you to fly a multi-rotor drone ( equipped with a depth camera and on-board computer) autonomously while avoiding obstacles.

 This packges provides installtion and launch files required for running PX4 with Fast-Planner through mavros_controllers package.
 Modified vresions of [Fast-Planner](https://github.com/mzahana/Fast-Planner) (for Ubuntu 18 + ROS Melodic) and [mavros_controllers](https://github.com/mzahana/mavros_controllers-1) (adding required interface for Fast-Planner ) are used

 # Installation
 This setup is tested on Ubuntu 18 + ROS Melodic